Gaussian-Based Parametric Bijections For Automatic Projection Filters: Adaptive Parametric Bijections

 \end{prop} \begin{proof} Using the definitions of $E_N[1;\xi]$ and $\expvalb{\theta,N}{\cdot}$ from \eqref{eq:En_f} and \eqref{eq:Numerical_expectation} respectively, we can write

 and

 Therefore, if for any $\xi \in \Xi_0$, condition \eqref{eq:E_n_square_convex} is satisfied, then $\pdv[2]{E_N[1;\xi]^2}{\xi}$ is positive semidefinite.
 By \cite[Theorem 4.5]{rockafellar1970} $E_N[1;\xi]^2$ is a convex function on $\Xi_0$.
-The necessary part can be obtained using a similar argument to the proof of \cite[Theorem 4.5]{rockafellar1970}. \end{proof} We can now highlight two difficulties of using gradient-based method to obtain an optimal $\xi$ that will minimize $E_N[1,\xi]^2$.
+The necessary part can be obtained using a similar argument to the proof of \cite[Theorem 4.5]{rockafellar1970}. \end{proof} We can now highlight two difficulties of using gradient-based method to find the minimizer of $E_N[1,\xi]^2$.
 First, by parts 1) and 4) of Lemma \ref{lem:numerical_expectation_identities}, the Jacobian and Hessian of $E_N[1;\xi]^2$ with respect to $\xi$, which are given respectively by \eqref{eq:gradient_E_N_1_squared} and \eqref{eq:Hessian_E_N_1_squared}, cannot be explicitly calculated unless the cumulant-generating function $\psi(\theta)$ is known in a closed form.
 Secondly, it is impossible to ensure the criterion that $E_N[1,\xi]^2$ is locally convex even on some bounded interval since its Hessian cannot be evaluated.
-As a consequence, using gradient methods or (quasi) Newton methods for finding a locally optimal $\xi$ is not feasible.
+As a consequence, using gradient methods or (quasi-)Newton methods for finding a locally optimal $\xi$ is not feasible.

 With that being said, a more promising approach is to select $\xi$ such that $q_\xi$ covers the high-density area of $p_\theta$ as tightly as possible by optimizing another criterion as explained below, and the resulting bijection $\phi_\xi$ should then be amenable to direct computation.
 This turns out to be a viable approach to take, and the thus-constructed bijection could be shown to work in practice as well as be optimal with respect to the squared integration error, under some technical conditions.
 Our starting point is the following lemma \cite{herbrich2005}. \begin{lem} Let $q_\xi$ be a density from {an} exponential family with natural statistics given by $\tilde{c}(x)$.
 For any distribution $p$, the distribution $q_\xi^\ast$ that minimizes $\KL(p||q_\xi)$, satisfies